dataplat/dbachecks/readme.md

 # dbachecks

+Checkin pester stuff.
+This module will only be available for PS 5+ and in the Gallery.
+No GitHub support download install will be possible since it has dependencies.

+## Getting started

-When you install, it'll auto-install:
+When you install from the Gallery, it'll auto-install:

 * dbatools
 * Pester